Gatsby-Lee/moon-rapi/cloudflare.rst

   # 1. Create a tunnel by establishing a persistent relationship between the name you provide and a UUID for your tunnel.
   # 2. Generate a tunnel `credentials file (*.json) in the default cloudflared directory ( /home/<user>/.cloudflared ).
   # 3. Create a subdomain of .cfargotunnel.com ( currently not able to find it until creating a DNS CNAME )
-  cloudflared tunnel create wowamazon-local cloudflared tunnel list
+  cloudflared tunnel create wowamazon cloudflared tunnel list

   ## delete tunnel
   # @note: A tunnel cannot be deleted if it has active connections.
   # @note: To delete it forcefully, `-f` can be used
   # @note: when the tunnel is deleted, the tunnel credential in /home/<user>/.cloudflared/<tunnel-uuid>.json will be removed as well.
-  cloudflared tunnel delete wowamazon-local cloudflared tunnel delete wowamazon-local -f
+  cloudflared tunnel delete wowamazon cloudflared tunnel delete wowamazon -f

   ## Get tunnel info
-  cloudflared tunnel info wowamazon-local
+  cloudflared tunnel info wowamazon

 Create Configuration
 --------------------